zhullyb/monyhar/monyhar/docs/linux/gtk_theme_integration.md

 # Linux GTK Theme Integration

-The GTK+ port of Chromium has a mode where we try to match the user's GTK theme (which can be enabled under Settings -> Appearance -> Use GTK+ theme).
+The GTK+ port of Monyhar has a mode where we try to match the user's GTK theme (which can be enabled under Settings -> Appearance -> Use GTK+ theme).

-## How Chromium determines which colors to use
+## How Monyhar determines which colors to use

 GTK3 added a new CSS theming engine which gives fine-tuned control over how widgets are styled.
-Chromium's themes, by contrast, are much simpler: it is mostly a list of about 80 colors (see //src/ui/native_theme/native_theme.h) overridden by the theme.
-Chromium usually doesn't use GTK to render entire widgets, but instead tries to determine colors from them.
+Monyhar's themes, by contrast, are much simpler: it is mostly a list of about 80 colors (see //src/ui/native_theme/native_theme.h) overridden by the theme.
+Monyhar usually doesn't use GTK to render entire widgets, but instead tries to determine colors from them.

-Chromium needs foreground, background and border colors from widgets.
+Monyhar needs foreground, background and border colors from widgets.
 The foreground color is simply taken from the CSS "color" property.
 Backgrounds and borders are complicated because in general they might have multiple gradients or images.
-To get the color, Chromium uses GTK to render the background or border into a 24x24 bitmap and uses the average color for theming.
-This mostly gives reasonable results, but in case theme authors do not like the resulting color, they have the option to theme Chromium widgets specially.
+To get the color, Monyhar uses GTK to render the background or border into a 24x24 bitmap and uses the average color for theming.
+This mostly gives reasonable results, but in case theme authors do not like the resulting color, they have the option to theme Monyhar widgets specially.

-## Note to GTK theme authors: How to theme Chromium widgets
+## Note to GTK theme authors: How to theme Monyhar widgets

-Every widget Chromium uses will have a "monyhar" style class added to it.
+Every widget Monyhar uses will have a "monyhar" style class added to it.
 For example, a textfield selector might look like:

 ```
 .window.background.monyhar .entry.monyhar
 ```

-If themes want to handle Chromium textfields specially, for GTK3.0 - GTK3.19, they might use:
+If themes want to handle Monyhar textfields specially, for GTK3.0 - GTK3.19, they might use:

 ```